 Posted in: Press Releases

-The Hong Kong Special Administrative Region Government today (September 28) welcomed the Fraser Institute's recognition of Hong Kong as the freest economy in the world in its latest report on economic freedom.
+The Hong Kong Special Administrative Region Government today (February 2) welcomed the Heritage Foundation’s (the Foundation) ranking of Hong Kong as the world’s freest economy for the 24th consecutive year.

 Chinese version on next page.